DUNE/dune-justin/docs/justin-fetch-logs.man_page.md

            JOBSUBID
     	      The Jobsub ID of the justIN job for which to retrieve the logs.tgz file.
-The file is put in the current directiry.
+The file is put in the current directory.

     AUTHOR